google-aai/tf-serving-k8s-tutorial/README.md

 docker run -it ${IMAGE}
 ```

-then inside your docker, check that your model directory is there:
+then inside your Docker image, check that your model directory is there:

 ```
 cd resnet_servable